matthiasVincent/binary_trees/README.md

 prototype: `bst_t *bst_remove(bst_t *root, int value);`

 ## [29.
 Big O #BST](./115-0)
-Contains the Big O per line of the following operations on BST.
+Contains the Big O per line of the following operations on BST:
-	* Insert the value n
+* Insert the value
 * remove the node with the value n
 * search for a node in a BST of size n

 ## [30.
 Is AVL](./120-binary_tree_is_avl.c)
 Check if a binary tree is a valid AVL tree.